Civil War Sesquicentennial

 Monocacy National Battlefield

 The Battle of Monocacy commemoration will span ten days with interpretive programs, bus tours to Ft.
-Stevens, speakers, battlefield hikes, a memorial service at Mt.
-Olivet Cemetery, living history demonstrations, music, and a 5K race.
+Stevens, speakers, battlefield "real time" hikes, a memorial service at Mt.
+Olivet Cemetery, living history demonstrations, music, and children's activities.

 - 150th Commemoration of Maryland Emancipation